ScottLogic/blog/_posts/2024-03-15-technology-carbon-standard-update.md

 The Scott Logic sustainability team has recently added new content to the open-source [Technology Carbon Standard](https://www.techcarbonstandard.org) website.
 The proposed standard aims to provide a consistent approach for classifying and analysing the carbon impact of an organisation’s technology footprint.
 You can read more about its release in our blog post: [Announcing the (proposed) Technology Carbon Standard](https://blog.scottlogic.com/2024/02/13/announcing-the-proposed-technology-carbon-standard.html).

-Following the [previous update](https://blog.scottlogic.com/2024/03/06/technology-carbon-standard-update.html), the latest additions focus on understanding and estimating the full environmental impact of technology hardware across its life cycle.
-This includes embodied carbon (upstream emissions from manufacturing, transportation, and end-of-life) and usage carbon spanning operational emissions from direct usage of an organisation’s hardware as well as downstream emissions from end-users of the organisation’s products.
+Following the [previous update](https://blog.scottlogic.com/2024/03/06/technology-carbon-standard-update.html), the latest additions focus on understanding and estimating the carbon impact of technology hardware throughout its entire life cycle.
+This encompasses both embodied carbon (including upstream emissions from manufacturing, transportation, and end-of-life processes) and usage carbon (spanning operational emissions arising from direct utilisation of an organisation’s hardware, as well as downstream emissions from end-users of the organisation’s products).

 Key updates include: